 During our "Avian Wonders" summer camp, a group of 4-7th graders spent the week learning all about birds.
 Today, we celebrated the week's end with a 'big day' of birding around Montpelier.
 The group spotted and (with help) identified an impressive 42 species of birds, including an adult Peregrine Falcon, and immature Bald Eagle and an Osprey being mobbed by blackbirds all at Berlin Pond!

 Until today, this summer could be described as cold and wet, but the sun was shining this afternoon as summer camp groups explored the outdoors.
 A short walk to the beaver ponds produced seven species of damselflies including Ebony Jewelwing, Hagen's Bluet, Marsh Bluet, Sedge Sprite, Aurora Damsel, Eastern Forktail and Fragile Forktail (pictured on the right)

-Posted by North Branch Nature Center at 8:14 PM
+Posted by Anonymous at 8:14 PM